 COMPLAINT RESOLUTION PROCESS

 - The State Council of Higher Education for Virginia (SCHEV) retains oversight to coordinate the resolution of complaints from students enrolled under the auspices of NC-SARA.
-For complaints against the university or its officials that remain unresolved after following all applicable university processes, students may contact the SCHEV at (804) 371-2285 or complete the student complaint form.
+For complaints against the university or its officials that remain unresolved after following all applicable university processes, students may follow the SCHEV complaint process and contact them at (804) 225-2600 or complete the student complaint form.
 Please note that complaints about grades or conduct may not be appealed to SCHEV.

-Note: If you live outside of Virginia, please follow the complaint resolution process detailed in step 1 and step 2 above.
-Additionally, you may file a complaint by using the out-of-state complaint information.
+Note: Students who live outside of Virginia in an NC-SARA member state should follow the complaint resolution process detailed in step 1 and step 2 above.
+Additionally, students may file a complaint by using the out-of-state complaint information.

 NON-SARA STATE COMPLAINTS

-Students residing outside of Virginia in non-SARA member states or territories may file a formal complaint with their home state authorizing agency after exhausting internal avenues by using the information below:
+After exhausting internal avenues, students residing outside of Virginia in non-SARA member states or territories may file a formal complaint with their home state authorizing agency by using the information below: